src-d/jgit-spark-connector/README.md

 ## Run tests

-spark-api uses [bblfsh](https://github.com/bblfsh) so you need an instance of a bblfsh server running:
+source{d} engine uses [bblfsh](https://github.com/bblfsh) so you need an instance of a bblfsh server running:

 ```bash
 $ make docker-bblfsh